Federal Job Q&A: Government Job Advice

 We talked to Kathryn Troutman, federal jobs expert, about the challenges of finding a federal job, and she offered her advice on how to apply and get federal employment.

-This is the third edition of the book – what would you say are the major changes from previous editions?
+Q.: This is the third edition of the book -- what would you say are the major changes from previous editions?

-What would you say are some of the advantages veterans have when it comes to transitioning to a federal job?
-What are some of the obstacles they face?
+Q.: What are some advantages veterans have when it comes to transitioning to a federal job?
+What are some obstacles they face?

 • Career positions with promotion potential to increased steps or grades based on the position